codelearncreate/weavly.org/src/about.md

 headerBg: teal-75
 title: About
 subtitle: We’re designing educational coding tools for kids who have been left out of learning—especially those with complex needs.
+For notes on co-design sessions and other project updates, please visit the [Code to Learn and Create site](https://codelearncreate.org/).
 eleventyNavigation:
   key: About
   order: 6